 Good Samaritan Ministry of Tullahoma

-Known as the Farris Properties, The First Presbyterian Church of Tullahoma acquired this eight unit apartment building and a small house in November 2003.
-The Farris Apartments and small house are located on the Church’s property at the southwest side of the parking lot on the corner of N. Washington St. and E. Lincoln St. This acquisition provided The Church with an opportunity to expand our missions and programs on both a short- and long-range basis.
+Known as the Phoenix Apartments, The First Presbyterian Church of Tullahoma acquired this eight unit apartment building and a small house in November 2003.
+The Phoenix Apartments and small house are located on the Church’s property at the southwest side of the parking lot on the corner of N. Washington St. and E. Lincoln St. This acquisition provided The Church with an opportunity to expand our missions and programs on both a short- and long-range basis.

-As time went by, the Church developed a mission oriented relationship with our tenants and The Church broadened it's focus to embrace the needs of neighbors beyond the Farris apartments.
+As time went by, the Church developed a mission oriented relationship with our tenants and The Church broadened it's focus to embrace the needs of neighbors beyond the Phoenix Apartments.

 We have expanded our outreach mission to those not only in our apartments but, also within our community including people in nursing homes, shelters, the homeless and families living in apartments and homes provided through The Tullahoma Housing Authority.